 Lee-Anne Peters was born in Tasmania, in May 1976 as Lee-Anne Willson.
 She is happily married to Cory and has two adult children from her first marriage - they all live happily in Tasmania, Australia.

 Lee-Anne is the founder of Temple of Balance, and has been working with people through her online business since 2005.
 Art has been a huge part of her Temple of Balance work - especially drawing.
-Lee-Anne has created four decks of tarot-style cards featuring her artwork and creates drawings to help others through an art-therapy type of approach.
+Lee-Anne has created five decks of tarot-style cards featuring her artwork and creates drawings to help others through an art-therapy type of approach.
 You can browse her Temple of Balance work on this link: www.TempleofBalance.com.au

 Lee-Anne fell in love with ceramics in about 1989 when she made a terracotta vase in high school.
 She declared then, at around the age of 13, that when she retires she wants to take up pottery.

-Then, in 2014, around the age of 38, under the tuition of local Tasmanian potter Jude Maisch, Lee-Anne explored pottery again as a hobby.
+Then, in 2014, around 38, under the tuition of local Tasmanian potter Jude Maisch, Lee-Anne explored pottery again as a hobby.
 She studied with Jude for twelve months and then felt ready to create more seriously from home.
 Lee-Anne invested in a small Tetlow electric kiln and spent almost five years working with earthenware clay, and seeing what her imagination could create.

 During those five years Lee-Anne's work went from strength to strength as she explored the clay material and glaze effects.

 Then, in March 2019, when Lee-Anne was 42, her workshop burned down with her kilns, glazes, tools and creations perishing.